pablomolnar/phantomjs-prespawned-benchmark/README.md

 phantomjs-prespawned-benchmark
 ==============================

-PhantomJS dummy benchmark that compares the time of create a new process vs a pre-spawned process listening from a websocket
+Really basic test to validate quickly how perform a prespawned PhantomJS process using a NodeJS bridge though websockets vs launching a new process every time it's required.